 First, the term Christian must be defined.
-A “Christian” is not a person who has said a prayer, or walked down an aisle, or been raised in a Christian family.
-While each of these things can be a part of the Christian experience, they are not what “makes” a Christian.
-A Christian is a person who has, by faith, received and fully trusted in Jesus Christ as the only Savior and therefore possesses the Holy Spirit (John 3:16; Acts 16:31; Ephesians 2:8–9).
+A “Christian” is not a person who has said a prayer or walked down an aisle or been raised in a Christian family.
+While each of these things can be a part of the Christian experience, they are not what makes a Christian.
+A Christian is a person who has fully trusted in Jesus Christ as the only Savior and therefore possesses the Holy Spirit (John 3:16; Acts 16:31; Ephesians 2:8–9).

 So, with this definition in mind, can a Christian lose salvation?
 It’s a crucially important question.
-Perhaps the best way to answer it is to examine what the Bible says occurs at salvation, and to study what losing salvation would therefore entail.
-Here are a few examples:
+Perhaps the best way to answer it is to examine what the Bible says occurs at salvation and to study what losing salvation would entail:

 A Christian is a new creation.
 “Therefore, if anyone is in Christ, he is a new creation; the old has gone, the new has come!”
 (2 Corinthians 5:17, NKJV).
-A Christian is not simply an “improved” version of a person becoming an entirely new creature as a result of being “in Christ.”
-For a Christian to lose salvation, the new creation would have to be canceled and reversed.
+A Christian is not simply an “improved” version of a person; a Christian is an entirely new creature.
+He is “in Christ.”
+For a Christian to lose salvation, the new creation would have to be destroyed.

 A Christian is redeemed.
 “For you know that it was not with perishable things such as silver or gold that you were redeemed from the empty way of life handed down to you from your forefathers, but with the precious blood of Christ, a lamb without blemish or defect” (1 Peter 1:18–19).
-The word “redeemed” refers to a purchase being made, a price being paid.
+The word redeemed refers to a purchase being made, a price being paid.
 We were purchased at the cost of Christ’s death.
-For a Christian to lose salvation, God Himself would have to revoke His purchase that He paid for with the precious blood of Christ.
+For a Christian to lose salvation, God Himself would have to revoke His purchase of the individual for whom He paid with the precious blood of Christ.

 A Christian is justified.
 “Therefore, since we have been justified through faith, we have peace with God through our Lord Jesus Christ” (Romans 5:1).
-To “justify” means to “declare righteous.”
+To justify is to declare righteous.
 All those who receive Jesus as Savior are “declared righteous” by God.
 For a Christian to lose salvation, God would have to go back on His Word and “un-declare” what He had previously declared.
 Those absolved of guilt would have to be tried again and found guilty.
 God would have to reverse the sentence handed down from the divine bench.

 A Christian is promised eternal life.
 “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life” (John 3:16).
-Eternal life is a promise of eternity (forever) in heaven with God.
-God promises, “Believe and you will have eternal life.”
-For a Christian to lose salvation, eternal life would have to be taken away.
-If a Christian is promised to live forever, how then can God break this promise by taking away eternal life?
+Eternal life is the promise of spending forever in heaven with God.
+God promises that if you believe, you will have eternal life.
+For a Christian to lose salvation, eternal life would have to be redefined.
+The Christian is promised to live forever.
+Does eternal not mean “eternal”?

 A Christian is guaranteed glorification.
-“And those he predestined, he also called; those he called, he also justified; those he justified, he also glorified” (Romans 8:30).
-As we learned in Romans 5:1, justification is declared at the moment of faith.
-According to Romans 8:30, glorification is guaranteed for all those whom God justifies are promised to be glorified.
+“Those he predestined, he also called; those he called, he also justified; those he justified, he also glorified” (Romans 8:30).
+According to Romans 5:1, justification is ours at the moment of faith.
+According to Romans 8:30, glorification comes with justification.
+All those whom God justifies are promised to be glorified.
 This promise will be fulfilled when Christians receive their perfect resurrection bodies in heaven.
 If a Christian can lose salvation, then Romans 8:30 is in error, because God could not guarantee glorification for all those whom He predestines, calls, and justifies.